 Recall that we concluded earlier from the Bible's use of "adultery" that adultery frequently refers to violation of a covenant, and so this translation makes sense.
 Jesus is saying the adultery is much more than wrongful sex.
-Wrongfully putting away your wife hurts her in violation of the unity you pledged to her - indeed, violates her and anyone she should marry - and so violates the Ten Commandments.
+Wrongfully putting away your wife hurts her in violation of the unity you pledged to her-indeed, violates her and anyone she should marry-and so violates the Ten Commandments.

 One might fairly ask why the second husband is violated or cheated on.
 A number of suggestions have been offered.
-For example, Jesus' thought might be that the second husband will suffer the reputation of having perhaps broken up the first marriage, or perhaps he will suffer from the assumption that many will make that his wife was divorced for reason of fornication (that is, in First Century terms, that he is married to a sinner).
-Ye I'm sure that those who have married a divorced man or woman can explain how their marriage is frequently burdened with problems related to the first marriage -
+For example, Jesus' thought might be that the second husband will suffer the reputation of having perhaps broken up the first marriage, or perhaps he will suffer from the assumption that many will make that his wife was divorced for reason of fornication (that is, in First Century terms, that he is married to a sinner).105 I'm sure that those who have married a divorced man or woman can explain how their marriage is frequently burdened with problems related to the first marriage-whether its struggling with raising children of the first marriage, dealing with alimony, or dealing with the emotional scars from the first marriage.
+Plainly, the burden of a divorce affects not only the divorced couple, but also their future spouses.

-97 Lenski translates the word "ruin marriage."
+104 Lenski translates the word "ruin marriage."
 This is surely an excellent translation of the thought, but is unfortunately intransitive and thus can't be phrased in the passive voice.